-Hurricane Da Hurricane Damage Classifications Storm Category Damage Level Description of Damages Wind Speed (MPH) 1 MINIMAL No real damage to building structures.
-Damage primarily to unanchored mobile homes, Very dangerous winds will produce some damage shrubbery, and trees.
+Hurricane Damage Classifications Storm Category Damage Level Description of Damages Wind Speed (MPH) 1 MINIMAL No real damage to building structures.
+Damage primarily to unanchored mobile homes, 74-95 Very dangerous winds will produce some damage shrubbery, and trees.
 Also, some coastal flooding and minor pier damage.
 An example of a Category 1 hurricane is Hurricane Dolly (2008).
-74-95 MODERATE Some roofing material, door, and window damage.
-Considerable damage to vegetation, 2 Extremely dangerous winds will cause extensive damage mobile homes, etc. Flooding damages piers and small craft in unprotected moorings may break their moorings.
+MODERATE Some roofing material, door, and window 2 Extremely dangerous winds will cause extensive damage mobile homes, etc. Flooding damages piers and small craft in unprotected moorings may break their moorings.
 An example of a Category 2 hurricane is Hurricane Francis in 2004.
 96-110 3 EXTENSIVE Some structural damage to small residences and utility buildings, with a minor amount of curtain Devastating damage will occur wall failures.
 Mobile homes are destroyed.
 Flooding near the coast destroys smaller structures, with larger structures damaged by floating debris.
 Terrain may be flooded well inland.
 An example of a Category 3 hurricane is Hurricane Ivan (2004).
-111-129 EXTREME More extensive curtain wall failures with some complete roof structure failure on small 4 Catastrophic damage will occur residences.
+111-129 EXTREME More extensive curtain wall failures with some 4 Catastrophic damage will occur residences.
 Major erosion of beach areas.
 Terrain may be flooded well inland.
 An example of a Category 4 hurricane is Hurricane Charley (2004).
 130-156 5 CATASTROPHIC Complete roof failure on many residences and industrial buildings.
 Some complete building failures with small utility buildings blown over or away.
 Flooding causes major damage to lower floors of all structures near the shoreline.
 Massive evacuation of residential areas may be 157+ Catastrophic damage will occur required.
 An example of a Category 5 hurricane is Hurricane Andrew (1992).